Integration Update - Mandatory Security Changes

 API Key Header in APIs

-Pass your partner API key on every call to Transak’s backend APIs.
+Pass your partner API key to all Transak’s APIs.
 Your API key is available in the Transak Partner Dashboard.

 Where is it Required?

-Send x-api-key on every call from your partner backend to the following Transak APIs:
+Send x-api-key on every call to the below mentioned Transak’s APIs.

 Error Handling